-- 7.1.1 We will identify and provide opportunities for children to develop skills, concepts, attitudes and knowledge to promote their safety and well-being. - 7.1.2 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.1.3 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, child on child abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
-The curriculum will reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020).
-Further support can be obtained from the Health & Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 7.1.4 Relevant issues will be addressed through other areas of the curriculum.
-For example, circle time, English, History, Drama, PSHE, Art and assemblies.
+We will identify and provide opportunities for children to develop skills, concepts, attitudes and knowledge to promote their safety and well-being.

+- 7.1.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.1.2 As part of providing a broad and balanced curriculum, the PSHE/RSHE curriculum with reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020).
+Relevant issues identified through the online My Health My School pupil perception survey will be addressed through the PSHE curriculum to ensure it is needs led.
+Some of these include self-esteem, emotional literacy, assertiveness, power, relationships and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, child on child abuse, consent, anti-bullying, unhealthy and abusive family relationships.
+Further support on both the My Health My School Survey and PSHE/RSE curriculum can be obtained from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk) - 7.1.3 Relevant issues will be addressed through other areas of the curriculum.
+For example, English, History, Drama, Art and assemblies.